Health Insurance Basics

 - Through the state or federal government (Medicare, Medicaid, N.C.
 Health Choice for Children, VA, TriCare)

-- Beginning January 2014 through the new Health Insurance Marketplace.
+- Through the Health Insurance Marketplace.
 For more information about the Marketplace, call 800-318-2596 or visit www.healthcare.gov.
-Enrollment into the Health Insurance Marketplace begins on October 1, 2013 and will run through March 31, 2014.
+Open Enrollment for the Marketplace begins November 15, 2014.

 What Should I Consider When Looking for Health Insurance?